-In cases where the Section 218 modification agreement covers only years for which the statute of limitations on assessment remains open, a government entity should use Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund, or Form 944-X, Adjusted Employer’s Annual Federal Tax Return or Claim for Refund, to amend the employment tax returns and pay the back employment taxes.
+In cases where the Section 218 modification agreement covers only years for which the statute of limitations on assessment remains open, a government entity should use Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund (PDF), or Form 944-X, Adjusted Employer’s Annual Federal Tax Return or Claim for Refund (PDF), to amend the employment tax returns and pay the back employment taxes.
 If the modification covers years where the IRS statute is barred or closed, the government entity will need to seek a closing agreement with IRS for those barred statute years.

 Under Section 218(c)(4) of the Social Security Act, an entity covered by a Section 218 Agreement and the Social Security Administration can agree to modify the Section 218 Agreement.
 Section